 Here’s a quick look at how our project management methodology plays out over the course of a client’s implementation project.

 Let’s break down the different project stages to show how we put this methodology into practice.
 At each stage, we’re focused on educating, guiding, and empowering our client teams to build organizational awareness of and desire for the change that is coming.

 The first stage: Discovery

-The Discovery stage (where we clarify assumptions and expectations and learn more about your processes.
-Here we use planning components of a waterfall methodology along with discovery tactics from agile methodology such as user stories.
-To do this, we use a process called Story Mapping to fully understand what our clients do on a daily basis.
+The Discovery stage is where we clarify assumptions and expectations and learn more about your processes.
+Here we use planning components of a Waterfall methodology along with discovery tactics from Agile methodology to create a set of user stories.

-The second stage: Build
+The second stage: Build and Map

 The third stage: Validate